pytest-dev/pytest-django/docs/helpers.rst

   :param num: expected maximum number of queries
   :param connection: optional database connection
   :param str info: optional info message to display on failure
-  :param str using: optional database connection name
+  :param str using: optional database alias

 This fixture allows to check for an expected maximum number of DB queries.